 - Do not feel ashamed, you are the victim and have done absolutely nothing wrong

-The Campus Police will initiate criminal investigations for any assault that occurred on campus.
+Campus Securitywill initiate criminal investigations for any assault that occurred on campus.
 The victim will be given information on counseling and support groups.
 The College also encourages persons reporting to seek the support and assistance of friends or family when needed, in presenting their concerns.

 IMPORTANT ADDRESS AND PHONE NUMBER: